[Time Poverty] This book is so shocking, with 3 pictures, it will give you more time every day!

 Then, we need to combine what we have to do with what we want to do, such as combining commuting, housework and listening to podcasts to make boring things interesting.

-At the same time, we need to remain present, which means banning cell phones in many social and mental activities and ensuring that we are fully present in what is happening in the moment.
+At the same time, we need to remain present, which means banning cell phones in many social and mental activities and ensuring that we are fully present in the present moment.

 Finally, we must reject short-sightedness and accept that we cannot cover everything and take care of everything every day.
 What can't be done in one day can be done in a week, which is enough to complete all important things.
 At the same time, remember to arrange unscheduled blank time for yourself, so that the purpose of time management changes from saving time to making yourself live more calmly and happily.